Top Online Liberal Arts Degree Programs

 Managers are responsible for certain functions or department with an organization.
 From accounting to HR, a manager sets goals for the group and chooses what work needs to be done while making sure to lead their team to success.

 Median Salary: $105,610 per year

 Job Growth Through 2028: 8% (As fast as average)

 Typical Entry level Education: Bachelor’s degree

 TRAINING AND DEVELOPMENT SPECIALISTS

-While HR managers and specialists focus mostly on hiring practices and mitigating company liability, training and development specialists analyze the weak areas of an organization’s workforce and develop seminars and strategies to improve skill and knowledge.
-This may include designing manuals, online learning programs, instructional techniques and scheduling classes for workers to attend.
+While HR managers and specialists focus mostly on hiring practices and lessening company liability, training and development specialists analyze the weak areas of an organization’s work force and develop seminars and strategies to improve skill and knowledge.
+This may include designing manuals, online learning programs, instructional methods and scheduling classes for workers to attend.